 A LIFETIME OF SERVICE

-I never thought of myself as a political person, and have been unaffiliated nearly all my life, but after watching the deterioration of our national discourse, trusted institutions and repeated attacks on our democracy, culminating in the shameful insurrection at our Capitol last January 6th, I knew I could no longer stand on the sidelines.
+I never thought of myself as a political person, and have been unaffiliated nearly all my life, but after watching the deterioration of our national discourse, trusted institutions and repeated attacks on our democracy, I knew I could no longer stand on the sidelines.

 I took an oath to protect this country and our democracy.
-It's time for people like me to step up and bring civility, maturity and the true meaning of public service back to political office.
+Then, I answered my community's call to bring civility, maturity and the true meaning of public service back to political office.

 Our district faces many challenges related to the competition between our agricultural and oil & gas sectors and the increased demand for housing and accompanying services like schools, healthcare facilities, retail, recreation spaces and more.